 7) The USA’s first world class player?

 Many in the game have speculated that Pulisic could go on to become the USA’s first genuinely world class player.
 Perhaps unsurprisingly for a nation in which football of the NFL variety, basketball and baseball are so popular, many of the best American soccer players to date have relied on hand-eye coordination – Kasey Keller, Brad Friedel and Tim Howard come to mind.
 Pulisic may not share those goalkeepers’ wing-spans, but it would appear he has similarly broad shoulders.
-After a stuttering qualification campaign for Russia 2018, Alexei Lalas recently levelled strong criticism at the current international crop.
+After a stuttering qualification campaign for Russia 2018, Alexei Lalas levelled criticism at the current international crop.
 “I heard about it,” said Pulisic.
 “I’m not going to lose any sleep over what [he] has to say about us.
 He can say what he wants.”

-With global superstars like Aubameyang, Marco Reus and Mario Götze for company, Pulisic remains refreshingly close to his roots.
+With global superstars like Marco Reus and Mario Götze for company, Pulisic remains refreshingly close to his roots.
 The night before that record-breaking goal against Bolivia he had been at his high school prom, having remained in close touch with those he grew up with, after Dortmund let him fly out for international duty a day early.
 Now nearly 4,000 miles away from Hershey in North Rhine-Westphalia, Pulisic has developed firm friendships with - whisper it quietly - Schalke duo Weston McKennie and Haji Wright, with the US trio regularly enjoying FIFA tournaments and bantering on social media.

 9) He's a Belieber